gvpm/handOfGod/README.md

 ##Final State (For Now)

 Here are some characteristics of the current state:

 – One second = 1 year

 – A being can give birth between the age of 12 and its death age.

 – Beings have a small change to randomly get pregnant in those years.
-– The death age of a being is determined on its birth and it  will be a value between 60 and 100 years.

 – A being will start to be hungry after 10 years without eating and it will search for food.

 – After 30 years being hungry and not being able to get food, his death age will be decreased by 1 year, each year.

 – One Tree can provide  enough food for approximately 50 beings.

 – One day lasts 30 years, one night lasts another 30 years.

 – When pregnant, beings turn slightly red.

 – Pregnancy lasts 1 year.

 – Beings under 12 are smaller and  darker.

 – Beings can be infertile and will not get pregnant.

 – Infertile Beings are  slightly green.

 ##The Interactions